ahgraber/homelab-gitops-k3s/cluster/apps/security/keycloak/README.md

 ### OIDC Authentication

 First, we need to tell the Kubernetes cluster to accept OIDC tokens from our Keycloak installation.
-To do so, `apiserver` must be started using the following options:
+The kubernetes api-server allows the integration of 3rd party OIDC providers -- `apiserver` must be started using the following options:

 > This is the base URL for the realm
 > e.g. if the realm is "test1", the URL will be http://keycloak-server/auth/realms/test1